National Butterfly Center: Description

 The National Butterfly Center is engaged in preserving the 340 species of butterflies found in the Rio Grande Valley through habitat restoration.
 It is considered "the most diverse sanctuary" for butterflies in the United States.

 The grounds of the center are planted with native species that provide nectar for butterflies, and serve as hosts for caterpillars.

 Over 240 species of butterflies have been identified in the center's grounds, including the monarch butterfly, the Mexican bluewing, and the red-bordered pixie.
 Habitat restoration has also attracted birds to the center that cannot be seen anywhere else in the continental US, such as green jays and chachalacas, and the grounds are home to bobcats, armadillos, coyotes and tortoises.

 Visitors can typically see over 60 species of butterflies on a visit to the center.
-Its executive director is Marianna Trevino Wright.
+Its executive director is Stephanie Lopez.

 US–Mexico border wall

 The proposed US–Mexico border wall is slated to pass through the grounds of the National Butterfly Center.
 Filmmaker Krista Schlyer, part of an all-woman team creating a documentary film about the butterflies and the border wall, Ay Mariposa, estimates that construction would put "70 percent of the preserve habitat behind the border wall."

 In late July 2017, a National Butterfly Center employee was surprised to discover a bulldozer crew clearing vegetation with a chainsaw and a brush mower, in an area that had been restored with native species from its earlier use as an onion field.
 The crew had no paperwork indicating they were authorized to clear this land.
 Even though the Department of Justice was required to notify the landowner in writing, neither the center's founder, Jeffrey Glassberg, nor the center's director had been informed about the plans to clear the land.